-Individual Training Director Meeting: Each intern is scheduled to meet individually with the training director four times per year.
+Individual Training Director/Associate Training Directors Meeting: Each intern is scheduled to meet individually with the training director/associate training directors four times per year.
 These meetings focus on discussion of the intern's internship experience and progress, training goals, and feedback about the program; dissertation progress; career goals and post-internship plans; and any other matters of personal importance to the intern.
-Additional meetings may be scheduled by intern or Training Director request.
+Additional meetings may be scheduled by intern or Training Director/Associate Training Director's request.

-Career Conversations Professional Development Seminar: 3-4 times per year on a Wednesday morning, the intern class travels to one of the BCM-affiliated sites to gain exposure to that clinical/training setting and for a professional development conversation led by one or more of the psychology faculty.
+Career Conversations Professional Development Seminar: 4-5 times per year on a Wednesday morning, the intern class travels to one of the BCM-affiliated sites to gain exposure to that clinical/training setting and for a professional development conversation led by one or more of the psychology faculty.
 Faculty will provide a brief career biography including any lessons learned or professional development advice and will allow significant time for informal Q&A.